Sheree1986/GA-Capstone/README.md

 ## Open Access

-Open Access is an information management systems that will allow a user to search 🔍 for information on Neurodiversity and how it is presented differerently in males and female.
-This will be a q
+The Open Access is an information management systems that will allow a user to search for information on Neurodiversity and how it is presented differently in men and women.
+This often lead to misdiagnosis or a diagnosis is late adulthood.
+Using a trivia style game The app will allow user to test their knowledge and challenge misinformation/bias on what neurodiverse signifies.

 ### Technical requirements ⚙️